Local Market Summary

 How early should planning start for a Moore build?

-What does the closeout package typically include?
+What does the closeout package typically include for a Moore project?

 How do nearby Oklahoma City markets support a Moore project?